dsfields/spleen-node/README.md

       _Parameters_

       - `value`: _(required)_ the JSON pointer to parse.

     This method returns an instance of `Target` representing the JSON pointer.

 ## Conversions

-One of the goals of `spleen` is to provide a high-level abstraction of filter expressions.
+One of the goals of `spleen` is to provide a high-level abstraction for filter expressions.
 The idea is to provide a DSL that can be consistently used across application layers without leaking implementation details.
 Each layer in the application is then responsible for consuming a `spleen` filter expression in its own way.

 In the case of a data access layer, this typically means converting a `Filter` instance into some flavor of SQL.
-For now, there is a single plugin available for accomplishing this end: [spleen-n1ql](https://www.npmjs.com/package/spleen-n1ql).
+For now, there is a single plugin available for accomplishing this end: [spleen-n1ql](https://www.npmjs.com/package/spleen-n1ql) (for now).